 - Leisure and sports facilities

-If you have had an accident or suffered injury as a result of the council’s negligence, read on to find out what are the next steps to take and if you could be entitled to a monetary award due to your ordeal.
-We discuss which areas are covered in such claims, and the process by which a claim takes place.
+If you have had an accident or suffered an injury as a result of the council’s negligence, read on to find out what steps you could take next.

 Common Accidents and Injuries Due To Council Negligence

-- Falls, trips and slips because of public areas that are not looked after properly
+- Falls, trips and slips because public areas haven’t been properly maintained

 - Badly maintained equipment causing injuries in schools or council-owned city parks

-- Poorly maintained roads or potholes causing car accidents and subsequent injuries
+- Poorly maintained roads or potholes causing car accidents and cycling accidents

 - Injuries during employment with the council

-Thorough Evidence is necessary to make a claim for compensation successful.
-This evidence includes photographs of the area where the accident took place and your injuries.
+Thorough evidence is necessary to make a successful claim.
+This evidence includes photographs of the area where the accident took place as well as the cause of the accident, statements from any witnesses, and any medical notes confirming your injuries.

-Your lawyer may need to request CCTV, if there is any, from the area where the accident took place to prove that negligence was responsible for it and your injuries.
+Your lawyer may need to request CCTV footage, if there is any, from the area where the accident took place.
+Such evidence can prove crucial in establishing what exactly happened.

 What Can You Claim?

-As every personal injury accident and the injuries suffered as a result are different, it is hard to say just how much compensation you would be awarded.
-However, you will be awarded compensation based on aspects related to the accident:
+As every personal injury claim is different, it is hard to say just how much compensation you would be awarded without knowing more about your case.
+However, compensation will take into account the following:

 - Suffering and pain from your injuries

-This is the immediate physical damage sustained from the incident.
+- This accounts for the physical and psychological damage sustained in the incident.
 It can range from a few cuts and scrapes to broken bones and paralysis.
 Generally, the more severe the injury, the greater the level of compensation will be awarded.

 - Psychological issues

-When an accident occurs, the trauma may not be visible on the outside to the observer.
-Individuals may suffer PTSD and bouts of depression related to the incident.
+- When an accident occurs, the trauma may not be visible on the outside.
+Individuals may suffer from Post-Traumatic Stress Disorder (PTSD) and bouts of depression related to the incident.

 - Loss of earnings due to sick leave or leaving your job altogether

-A broken arm or leg can see accident victims off work for a minimum of 6-8 weeks.
-Their employer may not be able to give that much sick pay, leaving the individual unable to pay basic utilities or a mortgage.
+- A broken arm or leg can see accident victims off work for a minimum of 6-8 weeks.
+Their employer may not be able to give that much sick pay, leaving the individual unable to pay basic utilities or their rent or mortgage.

 - Any travel expenses

-Trips to medical professionals, hospitals and other professionals related to your injuries can be included in the compensation cost- as well as any medication costs arising as a result of your injuries.
+- Trips to medical professionals, hospitals and other professionals related to your injuries can be included in the compensation award too, as well as any medication costs arising as a result of your injuries.

 How To Make A Claim Against The Council If You Are An Employee

-You will need evidence to prove employer negligence was responsible for your accident and injuries.
-This includes the likes of photographs of the area or hazard that caused the accident, proof that no warning signs or notices were used, where necessary, to alert you to prevent accidents.
-If there is evidence that your employer did not follow the correct procedure or did not train you sufficiently in the health and safety aspects of your workplace.
+As with any claim, you will need evidence to prove employer negligence was responsible for your accident and injuries.
+This includes the likes of photographs of the area or hazard that caused the accident; witness statements from colleagues confirming you weren’t properly trained or supplied with PPE, or; proof that no warning signs or notices were used to alert you to hazards.

 How To Proceed With Your Personal Liability Compensation Against The Council